Scorpions Can Be Ecologically Beneficial

-Scorpions prefer very dry climates and can be found in large numbers throughout the American southwest.
-They are very sensitive to moisture loss, and prefer to spend daylight hours in shady, secluded locations.
-Scorpions obtain most of the water they need to function from their prey, which include insects, spiders, lizards, and other scorpions.
+Scorpions prefer very dry climates and can be found in large numbers throughout the American Southwest.
+They are very sensitive to moisture loss and prefer to spend daylight hours in shady, secluded locations.
+Scorpions obtain most of the water they need to function from their prey, which includes insects, spiders, lizards, and other scorpions.
 While scorpions can survive for months without food, they need to constantly maintain their intake of fluids.

 Scorpions will hide under boards, rocks, logs, and other clutter in order to keep out of the sun.
 Likewise, many species will spend daylight hours in burrows.
 These burrows, usually only accommodating one scorpion, provide an appropriate level of moisture and temperature.
 Some species prefer to ambush prey at the mouths of their burrows.

 They are most active at night, although they can sometimes be seen during the day when conditions are cool and moist.
 Scorpions have the ability to detect the vibrations of their prey as it moves, allowing the scorpion to lie in wait for an insect or lizard to cross its path.

 Scorpions are capable of crushing small prey with their powerful pincers, though they will inject larger prey with their venom - a complicated mixture of paralytic neurotoxins.
 In addition to hunting prey, they will also use their venom to protect themselves from threats.